Information on Prescription Drug Abuse

 - More teens have been offered prescription drugs than other illegal ones, except marijuana.

-- Four out of 10 teens believe prescription and OTC medicines are less addictive and dangerous than street drugs.
+- Four out of 10 teens believe prescription and over-the-counter medicines are less addictive and dangerous than street drugs.

 - 7.3 million young people believe there’s “nothing wrong” with using non-prescribed medicines periodically and that parents “don’t care as much if you get caught.”

-- More than one-third say they feel peer pressure to take prescription or OTC drugs.
+- More than one-third say they feel peer pressure to take prescription or over-the-counter drugs.

 The most commonly abused prescription drugs are: